 Some symptoms may indicate a significant bile leak or the development of a serious infection:

 If any of these symptoms appear, immediate medical evaluation is critical to prevent severe or life-threatening complications.
+In rare cases, persistent jaundice and digestive symptoms may overlap with bile duct cancer symptoms or even symptoms of liver cancer, requiring detailed imaging and specialist evaluation.

 Diagnosis generally includes: